 So you have secured an interview with a veterinary hospital, animal care or horse care facility.
 Congratulations!
 This is your first step to scoring the job you have always wanted.
 The next step is to get planning.
 Planning will help you to succeed in any type of interview situation and when it comes to working with animals, we think it is important to be prepared.
 Here’s our top tips on how to nail an interview and get your dream job.

-First impressions are everything – Make sure you look the part on the day.
-We recommend smart dress and keep jewellery to a minimum.
+- First impressions are everything – Make sure you look the part on the day.
+We recommend smart dress keeping jewellery to a minimum.
 If you wear make-up and nail polish – keep it fresh and natural, tie your hair back and wear sensible shoes.
-It’s possible, you may be asked to spend some time with the rest of the team for a little while during the interview so they can meet you.
+It’s possible, that you may be asked to spend some time with the rest of the team for a little while during the interview so they can meet you.
 For this reason, suitable attire is important.

 During the interview

-Body language and eye contact – From sitting up straight, to being mindful of where your eyes, arms and hands are, make sure you use positive open body language.
-It will help you to come across confident and will help to calm your nerves.
+- Body language and eye contact – From sitting up straight to being mindful of where your eyes, arms and hands are, make sure you use positive open body language.
+It will help you to come across as confident and will help to calm your nerves.

-Think about your availability – Shift and weekend work is common in animal care jobs.
+- Think about your availability – Shift and weekend work are common in animal care jobs.
 During the interview, be prepared to answer questions about your availability for rosters, being as flexible as possible.

 After the interview